georgetown-analytics/XBUS-502-01.Data_Sources_Storage/README.md

 **Case Studies**

 When using the case studies, it is suggested that you create an environment for the case study and install the required packages to that environment.
-Case Studies have been tested in Python 2.7.

 * [Chirpy](https://github.com/georgetown-analytics/chirpy) Scripts to ingest twitter data into Mongo.
 A solution is available on the Mongo branch.
 * [Baleen](https://github.com/bbengfort/baleen) Automated RSS import for NLP

 **Tutorial**

 When using the case studies, it is suggested that you create an environment for the case study and install the required packages to that environment.
-This tutorial has been tested in Python 2.7.

 * [Tribe](https://github.com/DistrictDataLabs/tribe)